Is someone else responsible for your personal injury?

 Unfortunately, there are some injuries you may never fully recover from.
 This could mean that you are unable to continue doing the job you used to do.
 In other situations, you may have to reduce your hours or take on fewer responsibilities.

-If this happens to you, our personal injury lawyers in Macon will attempt to recover compensation for the ways your injury affects your future earning capacity.
+If this happens to you, our Macon personal injury lawyers will attempt to recover compensation for the ways your injury affects your future earning capacity.
 We will work to ensure all relevant factors are properly taken into account, including your:

 - Salary history